zamiul20/Quantum-Logic-Circiuit-Generator/README.md

   NOR AND OR,
   Buffer and NOT.

+All gates only read inputs, not write to them, letting the data read later on.

 With these combinations, full adders were able to be rendered, and going one by one, the circuit was correct ( operation order being time, hence the diagram has logic flow from left to right ).

 Feel free to ask questions.